Areas of Expertise

 - Crime, law and public policy

-Michael Smith, Chair of the Department of Criminal Justice at the University of Texas, San Antonio, is an expert in law, public policy, policing, courts, law enforcement agencies, racial profiling and traffic stops.
+Michael R. Smith, Professor and Chair of the Department of Criminal Justice at the University of Texas at San Antonio, is an expert in law enforcement agencies, racial profiling and traffic stops.

 He previously served as a former municipal and county policy officer.
 Over his 20 year career as a police scholar and criminal justice researcher, Smith served as a principal investigator on many extramural grants and research contracts.
 With funding from the National Institute of Justice (NIJ), he led the most comprehensive investigation to date on the use of force by police and injuries to officers and citizens.
 He is a nationally-recognized expert on racial profiling and use of force and led or contributed to large-scale traffic or pedestrian stop data analysis efforts in San Jose, San Francisco, Los Angeles, Miami-Dade County, FL, Richmond, VA, and with state highway patrol agencies in Washington and Arizona.
 He is currently a co-principal investigator on an NIJ-funded, randomized controlled evaluation of a police training initiative to reduce conflict and the use of force between police and citizens.
 In 2016, he served as the senior research lead to the U.S. Department of Justice COPS Office-led police collaborative reform initiative in San Francisco and previously served as a statistical and methodological consultant to the Special Litigation Section of the USDOJ where he pioneered methodologies to help inform courts, communities and law enforcement agencies about disparities in police stop practices.

 He has written extensively about these and other critical issues at the intersection of law, public policy, and policing.
 His most recent publications have appeared in Justice Quarterly,Criminology & Public Policy, and Policing: An International Journal of Police Strategies & Management.